 Trap-Neuter-Return (TNR) for semi-feral and feral cats.
 We work to get all the animals sterilized so that the overpopulation and spread of diseases is averted.
 Food and water stations are set up to maintain the colonies.
 We do not release animals that are sick or not healthy.
 All cats are given rabies shots prior to release.
 After the recommended post-op period is completed then the feral is returned to their colony.
 A volunteer Colony Caretaker is assigned the task of providing fresh food and water daily to ensure the quality of life for the returned ferals.
 Currently we are only performing TNR in our managed colonies.

 Food and water program for stray, semi-feral and feral dogs.
 The food and water program is a network of volunteers working to sustain homeless animals that still await rescue.
 We supply feeders with food, when available.
 Volunteers drive to stations, replenish food and water and collect field data to assist with caring for the animals until a permanent solution can be found.
 The feeding program is critical to the animals’ survival, as well as their health and well being while they wait to be humanely trapped, spayed and neutered and rehabilitated.
+Currently we are only performing Tthis service in our managed colonies.

 Education- Street Paws, Inc. has developed specific information about the practice of Trap-Neuter-Return of feral felines, spay/neuter, heartworms, vaccinations and a new dog fact sheet and disseminate this information via our website, flyers, and education for children in schools.
 We have partnered with the Southern Crescent Habitat for Humanity to provide animal welfare education to new homeowners on a quarterly basis.